5G and digitisation in Norfolk and Suffolk, east of England

 The rapid rise in disruptive digital technologies exposes system vulnerabilities and brings an increase in data breaches and cyber attacks.
 Norfolk and Suffolk have the capabilities and expertise in cyber security to ensure you can take advantage of this multi-billion-pound global opportunity.

-In the UK, the 5G technologies opportunity is worth £173 billion.
+The 5G and digitisation opportunity in the UK is estimated to grow to £159 billion by 2035.
 In 2021, the cost of an average data breach was £2.84 million.

 There are a number of interesting market opportunities: